-Lastly, Industrial Organizational Psychologists strongly value Independence.
-Occupations that satisfy this work value allow employees to work on their own and make decisions.
+Lastly, Industrial Organizational Psychologists strongly value Achievement.
+Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.

-In order to perform their job successfully, people who work as Industrial Organizational Psychologists must consistently demonstrate qualities such as analytical thinking, initiative, and integrity.
+In order to perform their job successfully, people who work as Industrial Organizational Psychologists must consistently demonstrate qualities such as initiative, integrity, and analytical thinking.

 Below, you'll find a list of qualities typically required of Industrial Organizational Psychologists, ranked by importance: